In This Article

 Today, you can find it on shelves in both 2% and 5% formulations, in both liquid (scalp drops) and foam formula.
 "Minoxidil is a topical medication that is applied to the scalp to stimulate new hair growth in men and women experiencing hair loss,” explains Samantha Fisher, a Florida-based dermatologist.
 “Minoxidil can increase the density and thickness of hair.”

-Funny you ask, because scientists can’t quite agree on how minoxidil works to promote hair growth.
+Scientists can’t quite agree on how minoxidil works to promote hair growth.
 “Possibly, this hair growth occurs because minoxidil causes increased blood flow to the hair by dilating the blood vessels in the scalp,” explains board-certified dermatologist Divya Shokeen.
 Another hypothesis, which is supported by recent data, suggests that minoxidil increases a certain enzyme (called ATP) in the hair follicle, which extends its growth phase (scientifically called the anagen phase).
 It is also thought to enlarge hair follicles that have shrunken due to hormonal changes.

 “One myth that surrounds the use of minoxidil is that it eventually worsens hair loss when stopped,” Edhegard explains.
 “This is not true; what actually occurs is that the hair will return to the point where it would have been, not back to where it was when treatment started, as untreated hair thinning is a progressive problem.”
+Generally speaking, minoxidil is safe for all hair types, although those with color-treated hair may experience more irritation.

-So, nothing to worry about there, but it is thought that women are more susceptible than men to other side effects of the medication, particularly lightheadedness and scalp irritation.
+It is thought that women are more susceptible than men to other side effects of the medication, particularly lightheadedness and scalp irritation.
 Minoxidil works at the scalp, not on the hair, which is why irritation can be common—although less common if you’re using the 2% strength, rather than the 5%.

 Another possible side effect, especially in women, is that it can stimulate hair growth elsewhere on the body (in unwanted places).
 “In addition, women may experience facial hair growth as an unwanted side effect at higher potencies,” Fisher says.
 “Otherwise both women and men minoxidil formulations are exactly the same.”
 Again, this can be tempered by using a lower percentage of the medication.